-Alternatively, full load power may be available from manufacturers or CAGI performance sheet data.
+Alternatively, full load power may be available from manufacturers or Compressed Air and Gas Institute (CAGI) performance sheet data.
 Measuring full- and part-load power is even more accurate for a specific site.

-Air compressor full load performance values provided on CAGI data sheets are reported at standard atmospheric conditions (14.7 pounds per square inch absolute [psia] at sea level).
+Air compressor full load performance values provided on CAGI data sheets are reported at standard atmospheric conditions (14.7 psia at sea level).
 Typically, air compressor operating conditions will differ from these standard values, so these values must be corrected to actual operating conditions.
 The full-load kW is influenced by site elevation and the compressor operating pressure.